dalvinsegura/spotify-redesigned/README.md

 ## Getting Started

 1. Clone this repository.
-2. Install dependencies using `pnpm install`.
+2. Install dependencies using `npm install`.
-3. Run the app with `pnpm run start`.
+3. Run the app with `npm run start`.

 ## Git Workflow